Skip to content

 B2C E-Invoicing

-B2C e-invoicing is set to become mandatory in Romania starting from January 1, 2025, as announced by the Ministerul Finantelor (Ministry of Finance), besides some exceptions (associations, foundations, special regime for farmers, …) for whom it will apply starting from July 1, 2025.
+Additionally, some exceptions exist (associations, foundations, special regime for farmers, …) for whom the B2C e-invoicing mandate will apply only starting from July 1, 2025.

 Timeline